UllaRisager/Learn-with-Locals/_posts/2017-05-04-5-tips-to-becoming-a-better-writer.md

 It wasn’t until I met Ali - a digital nomad, holistic health coach and journalist living in Ubud, Bali, that I realized just how bad my writing actually was.

-Turns our Ali had studied journalism, only she wasn’t really working within this field, instead she was a holistic health coach turned digital nomad - who just happened to be at the same co-workation with Institute Of Code that I was also attending.
+Turns our Ali had studied journalism, only she wasn’t really working within this field, instead she was a holistic health coach turned digital nomad - who just happened to be at the same co-workation with [The Institute Of Code](http://www.instituteofcode.com/) that I was also attending.

-She gave me a few tricks on writing and how to structure my content - that I would like to share with you here, because I just found this so useful, when I was feeling pretty lost.
+She gave me a few tricks on writing and how to structure my content - that I would like to share with you here.

 &nbsp;